pivotal/docs-tap/tas-migration/spring-cloud-gateway.hbs.md

    kubectl apply --filename animal-rescue-backend-route-config.yaml
    ```

-### Create a gateway mapping
+### <a id="create-gateway-mapping"></a> Create a gateway mapping

 In Tanzu Application Service, Spring Cloud Gateway tile services leverage the Service Broker API and
-service binding approach for applications to set up container-network routing of requests to a
+service binding approach for apps to set up container-network routing of requests to a service
-service instance.
+instance.

 Spring Cloud Gateway for Kubernetes provides a `SpringCloudGatewayMapping` resource definition to
 expose API routes on to an API gateway instance.